Lymphoma & related disorders

 • Lymph node, left neck, excision:

-• Classic hodgkin lymphoma, nodular sclerosis subtype (see comment)
+• Classic Hodgkin lymphoma, nodular sclerosis subtype (see comment)

 • Comment: H&E stained sections show an enlarged lymph node with near total architectural effacement by a nodular mixed inflammatory infiltrate composed of small lymphocytes, plasma cells, neutrophils and numerous eosinophils, with scattered admixed large abnormal cells.
 The large abnormal cells have oval to occasionally multilobated nuclei, vesicular chromatin, prominent nucleoli and abundant cytoplasm, consistent with Reed-Sternberg cells and mononuclear variants.
 Lacunar cells are present.
 The lymph node capsule is thickened and banding fibrosis is present